 Physical Therapy Professionals

-Our staff had an absolute blast talking with the physical therapy private practice owners who stopped by the booth, mainly because they either knew too much or too little.
-I’ll give you an example; we were talking with an owner and she stated, “I have a billing company already.”
-So naturally we asked, “Are they doing a good job?” and her response was, “I don’t know.”
+Our staff had an absolute blast talking with the physical therapy private practice owners who stopped by the booth.
+These owners had a lot of concerns about whether their business was performing as well as it could.
+This depends on who they rely on to manage their accounts and whether they have processes in place to measure improvements.
+I'll give you an example; we were talking with an owner and she stated, "I have a billing company already."
+So naturally we asked, "Are they doing a good job?" and her response was, "I don't know."
 This is something our company runs into a lot.
-Owner’s contract with billing companies or hire billing staff, and make just enough to pay the bills and make payroll, so they think are okay.
-But are they leaving money on the table?
-Are reimbursements being maximized?
-These are all things they leave up to chance.
-We were happy to explain to these owners that the staff at Account Matters processes claims daily, follows up on denials daily, and manages the accounts receivable, making sure owners know we are doing a good job.
+Owner's contract with billing companies or hire billing staff, and make just enough to pay the bills and make payroll so they think they are okay but they are leaving money on the table.
+We were happy to explain to these owners that the staff at Account Matters processes claims daily, follows up on denials daily, applies payments daily and manages the accounts receivable.
+Our clients know we are doing a good job.

 Overall, the Account Matters team really enjoyed the chance to talk to physical therapy professionals face to face and get an idea of what their day-to-day concerns are because they are so different from ours.
 We enjoyed getting a chance to let everyone know that they are not alone in this fight, and there is a company who wants them to succeed and is willing to put in the hard work to make sure they do.
 If you have concerns similar to the NEXT 2017 attendees, drop us a line, we are here to help!

 NEXT Attendee Concerns: From Students to Owners